software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/declare.md

 ```
 Declares contract given a path relative to a Protostar project root.

-The `config` parameter allows passing [network configuration](../../06-deploying/03-network-config.md) data.
+`config` is a keyword only argument kept for compatibility with the [migration cheatcode](../../06-deploying/02-migrations/declare.md).
 See related documentation for more information.